TanjinaSultana/brandShop-client-side/README.md

 • There are some brands including Amazon, Walmart, Alibaba, eBay, Target, Best Buy etc.

 • Showing this brand by Card
--feature 1:
+-Feature 1:
 •Brand Card:Clicking the brand card it shows the own brand products and with 2 button detail and update.
--feature 2:
+-Feature 2:
 •Login page:By giving the information on the input field after submission the login succes toast will be shown and logout,displayname,photo are appear.
 Initially Login page shown in the navavr but after login logout page shown.
--feature 3:
+-Feature 3:
 •Details Button:Clicking on details button it take into private route and show login after login the details page and the products details are shown.
--feature 4:
+-Feature 4:
 •update button:Clicking on update  button it take into private route and show login after login the update page are shown and appears a with form where user can update after giving submit it show a toast submit succes.
--feature 5:
+-Feature 5:
 •Add product:Clicking Add product page  it take into private route and show login after login it appears a with form  where user can add products as thier own choice .
--feature 6:
+-Feature 6:
 •Add cart:Clicking Add cart button  it added the products in my cart where user can delete.
--feature 7:
+-Feature 7:
 •Register Page:By giving the information all clicking register button it will show a toast user created.and navigate the home page.
 •Login page:By giving the information on the input field after submission the login succes toast will be shown and logout,displayname,photo are appear.
 Initially Login page shown in the navavr but after login logout page shown.